 From 28 May 2012, the medal groups of serving NZDF military personnel with two or more medals are to be mounted ‘Court style’.

-Single medals may be mounted ‘swing style’ or ‘Court style’, at the discretion / direction of the relevant NZDF authority (that is, the Unit Commanders and Cost Centre Managers and personnel with the delegated authority).
+Single medals may be mounted ‘swing style’ or ‘Court style’, at the discretion / direction of the relevant Cost Centre authorising officer (that is, the Unit Commanders, Cost Centre Managers and personnel with the delegated authority).

 These rules apply for both full size medals and miniature medals.
-(See p.3 of the NZDF Medal Mounting Standard)
+(See pp.4 and 5 of the NZDF Medal Mounting Standard)

 Existing medal groups and ribbon bars will remain as they are without any re-mounting until there is a need to do so.
 Legitimate reasons for re-mounting at NZDF expense are listed in paragraph 6 of the NZDF Signal of 9 July 2012.

 Note: The NZDF Medal Mounting Standard does not apply to ex-Service persons or medal mounting for display purposes in museums or other locations.